ejwillemse/BAN313/chapter8.md

 For sensitivity analysis we want to get more accurate parameter ranges.
 To do so we can use the bootstrapping.

-For this exercise we will use the bootstrapping method to calculate 99% confidence intervals for the distribution parameters, as well the expected values for the intervals.
-Similar the previous exercises the sample data is available from the `arrivalData` and `serviceData` dataframes.
+For this exercise we will use the bootstrapping method to calculate 99% confidence intervals for the distribution parameters, as well as the expected values for the intervals.
+Similar to the previous exercises the sample data is available from the `arrivalData` and `serviceData` dataframes.
 Partial bootstrapping code has also been provided.

 *** =instructions